(work in progress)

 Wild potatoes in their native habitat are toxic to humans, but can be consumed if eaten with clay, which adsorbs to the toxins and removes them harmlessly from the body.

-A plaster edition of this work exists to meet the sanitary and longevity requirements of indoor commemorative collections and museums.
+A plaster edition of this work exists to meet the sterility and longevity requirements of historical collections and museums.